-Tughlaq Forts – Places to visit in Delhi.
+Tughlaqabad Fort – Places to Visit in Delhi

-Tughlaqabad fort can be called the fastest constructed fort, constructed in about 2 years.
+Tughlaqabad Fort can be called the fastest constructed fort, constructed in about 2 years.
 That too in a mode where different commanders of the Sultan built various parts of the fort.
 And the joints to these parts were the city gates.
-The founder of Tughlaq dynasty Ghiyasuddin Tughlaq built this third city of Delhi.
-After Lal Kot and Siri, in early 14th century.
-Spread over more than 6 km’s, it has two walls – an outer and an inner wall, many step wells and a palace area.
+The founder of the Tughlaq dynasty Ghiyasuddin Tughlaq built this third city of Delhi.
+After Lal Kot and Siri, in the early 14th century.
+Spread over more than 6 km, it has two walls – an outer and an inner wall, many step wells, and a palace area.

 On one side a narrow passage below the surface level with spacious rooms on both sides would intrigue you.
 You can walk past the passage to reach a part of the front wall and would wonder what these rooms could be.
 It could have been a jail, but the rooms look too big for that.
 It could have been living quarters for the summer season when you need to keep yourself cool.
 From different points in the fort, the picture of the fort looks entirely different.
 From the front wall parapet, you can get a bird’s eye view of the tomb and the Adilabad fort across the road.

-Legend is that when Ghiyasuddin Tughlaq wanted to build this fort, he asked all the labor in the city to come and work on the building of the fort.
+Legend is that when Ghiyasuddin Tughlaq wanted to build this fort, he asked all the laborers in the city to come and work on the building of the fort.
 At the same time, Sufi saint Nizamuddin was building a Baoli (step well) in a village a few miles away.
-Which was ironically called Ghiyaspur then and would be later known as Nizamuddin?
-The Sultan being a Sultan, forced the labor to work at the fort.
-But the labor was more inclined to work for the saint, so they would work during the day at the fort and at night for the Baoli.
+Which was ironically called Ghiyaspur then and would be later known as Nizamuddin.
+The Sultan being a Sultan, forced the laborers to work at the fort.
+But the laborers were more inclined to work for the saint, so they would work during the day at the fort and at night for the Baoli.

 There are corridors along with arched openings along the boundary wall that has long narrow openings giving a view of both the forts.
 It seems there are cubicles for the convicts below the ground as at places there are steep staircases going down.
 There are holes from where the guide told us the food was thrown down for the prisoners.
 There is a small grave in the corridor that is supposed to be the pet dog of the sultan.

-Walk or drive across the vast ground to reach the base of Adilabad fort, a little-known fort of Delhi.
-Climb the flight of stairs and then climb a steep slope to reach the gate of the fort built with beam and lintel.
+Walk or drive across the vast ground to reach the base of Adilabad Fort, a little-known fort of Delhi.
+Climb the flight of stairs and then climb a steep slope to reach the gate of the fort built with a beam and lintel.
 The fort is being restored at the moment and we could see the ongoing work at the front bastion.
 The fort as it stands now is much smaller than the Tughlaqabad fort.
-It is said that the plan of this fort was very similar to that of Tughlaqabad fort.
+It is said that the plan of this fort was very similar to the other fort.
 And the two forts were connected by a causeway, though I could not locate this causeway.

 A map there shows the layout plan of the fort.
 From the main gate, you get a panoramic view of the other fort.
-The lawns have been recently laid and so have been the small plants.
-Looks like ASI or Delhi Govt have some plans for the fort.
+The lawns have been recently laid and so have the small plants.
+Looks like ASI or Delhi Govt has some plans for the fort.

 This walk requires good 2-3 hours and involves climbing two forts.
-Like one of my historian friend said, this is a site that belongs to a single culture.
+As one of my historian friends said, this is a site that belongs to a single culture.
 And is not multi-cultural like say Mehrauli or Purana Qila.
 This is a lesser-known and not so frequently visited part of Delhi.
 Explore it when you get time.